nadik07/nadik07/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning BICT(Hons) in software systems
 - 💞️ I’m looking to collaborate on Data science and Machine Learning projects
-- 📫 You reach me through mail : nasik.ahamed@aiesec.net
+- 📫 You can reach me through mail : nasik.ahamed@aiesec.net

 <!---
 nadik07/nadik07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.